 Tunganath Temple and Chandrashila Peak Trek (Day 2)

-The Chandrashila Trek is 1km ahead of Tunganath Temple Trek and we decided to cover it with same zeal and vigour but continuous rain made it quite difficult to trek.
-Anyways rain and freezing wind failed to deter us from our path and after another 1.5 hour of trekking we finally reached to Chandrashila Peak.
+The Chandrashila Trek is 1km ahead of Tunganath Temple Trek and we decided to cover it with same zeal and vigor but the continuous rain made it quite difficult to trek.
+Anyways rain and freezing wind failed to deter us from our path and after another 1.5 hours of trekking, we finally reached to Chandrashila Peak.
 The trek to Chandrashila Peak is moderate but its incredible beauty makes it an experience of a lifetime.
 After reaching Chandrashila point we enjoyed the picturesque view of peaks and one of my friends also performed Headstand (crazy people).
-Jokes apart it is a place where in one can enjoy nature to its fullest extent.
-I mean you are in middle of the lush green mountains with clouds passing by which makes you feel delighted and make you realize that there is truly some power bestowed upon us in form of nature and we should respect it.
+Jokes apart it is a place wherein one can enjoy nature to its fullest extent.
+I mean you are in the middle of the lush green mountains with clouds passing by which makes you feel delighted and make you realize that there is truly some power bestowed upon us in form of nature and we should respect it.

 Return to Gurgaon from Tunganath-Chandrashila Trek (Day 3)

 Next day we had to return back to the concrete buildings of Delhi-NCR (although no one was in the mood).
 We packed our bags and bid farewell to the Himalayas and its beautiful hamlet hoping to come back soon.
 After 4-5 hours of driving, we crossed Roorkee and started feeling the heat and humidity which was absent on our two-day trip.
 By the evening we reached Gurgaon with plenty of memories in our heart and mind.

 Do’s & Don’t for Deoria Tal-Tunganath Temple-Chandrashila Peak Trek

 - The best time to do Tunganath-Chandrashila Trek is from March to September and try to avoid the rainy season.
 Rainy season causes landslides which can seriously derail the plan.